 Akko (Acre) represents tumultuous the history of the Land of Israel possibly better than any other city in the country.
-Akko is a city that has been shaped by the Romans, Ottomans, Crusaders, Mamelukes, Byzantines, and British, and fittingly is today home to a brilliantly coexistent mixed population of Jews, Christians and Muslims.
-The Old City of Akko is a UNESCO World Heritage Site and one of the oldest ports in the world, and the city is also home to part of the Bahai World Center (the other part being in Haifa, just down the road), another UNESCO World Heritage Site.
+Akko is a city that has been shaped by the Romans, Ottomans, Crusaders, Mamelukes, Byzantines, and British.
+Today it is home to a brilliantly coexistent mixed population of Jews, Christians and Muslims.
+The Old City of Akko is a UNESCO World Heritage Site and one of the oldest ports in the world.
+The city is also home to part of the Bahai World Center.
+The other part being in Haifa, just down the road, another UNESCO World Heritage Site.
 There are regular tours to Akko from Tel Aviv and Jerusalem.

 The Old City of Akko

-The Old City of Akko is a UNESCO World Heritage Site in recognition of the remains of the Crusader town both above and below street level and because the city is one of a very small number of Ottoman walled towns with citadels, mosques, khans and baths, which have been preserved.
+The Old City of Akko is a UNESCO World Heritage Site in recognition of the remains of the Crusader town.
+These ruins are both above and below street level.
+It’s also because the city is one of a very small number of Ottoman walled towns.
+It has citadels, mosques, khans, and baths, all of which have been preserved.
 In Akko, these sites were built on top of the ruins of the Crusader structures.

 Akko has been extensively excavated and conserved over the past ten years, with large scale renovations and rebuilding works taking place across the Old City following the UNESCO recognition which was received in 2001.
 As such, Akko is still not as developed for tourists as other ancient port cities such as Caesarea and Jaffa.

-The Old City of Akko is very much a living, breathing place.
-The colorful shuk still trades as it has for hundreds of years with traders selling the whole spectrum of goods you might go to a shopping mall to purchase.
-As you reach the sea front, you’ll see Akko’s Marina where tens of small, working fishing boats are docked.
+The Old City is very much a living, breathing place.
+The colorful souk still trades as it has for hundreds of years with traders selling the whole spectrum of goods you might go to a shopping mall to purchase.
+As you reach the seafront, you’ll see the Marina where tons of small, working fishing boats are docked.
 It is possible to take boat rides in Akko for a small fee and see the walls of the city from the water.
-If you want to stay on dry ground, take a stroll along the sea front atop the ancient walls.
-Pass the iconic spot where local kids famously jump into the water, and watch fisherman trying to catch fish which are likely to end up on the table in one of the many fish restaurants found in and around the Old City.
+If you want to stay on dry ground, take a stroll along the seafront atop the ancient walls.
+Pass the iconic spot where local kids famously jump into the water and watch fishermen trying to catch fish which are likely to end up on the table in one of the many fish restaurants found in and around the Old City.

-Akko is a great place to visit and spend half a day.
-As well as the amazing history the city can boast, the Old City has a large number of incredibly popular Arabic style restaurants specializing in the fish caught by the local fishermen.
+Akko is a great place to visit and explore.
+As well as the amazing history the city can boast, the Old City has a large number of incredibly popular Arabic style restaurants specializing in fresh fish and seafood caught daily by the local fishermen.

-Tours to Akko leave three times a week from Tel Aviv and Jerusalem, more details can be found here.
+Our Caesarea, Akko and Nazareth Tour explores all the diversity and beauty of Northern Israel in one day.
 There are also opportunities for private tours to Akko, and Northern Israel multi-day packages including the city.